sagemathinc/cocalc-docker/README.md

 The directory `postgres` contains the database files, so all projects, users, file editing history, etc. The directory conf contains some secrets and log files.
 There will also be one directory (like `be889c14-dc96-4538-989b-4117ffe84148`) for each project that is created.

 ## Upgrade

+New images are released regularly, as you can see [on the SageMath, Inc. Dockerhub page](https://hub.docker.com/u/sagemathinc).

 To get the newest image, do this (which will take some time):